ursmal1948/data_base_manager/README.md

 operations and trip statistics.

 ## Key Features
-- Active Record Approach: used for managing trip data in database allowing to retrieval and manipulation of trip records within the application.
+- Active Record Approach: used for managing trip data in database allowing for retrieval and manipulation of trip records within the application.
 - Alembic: framework used in project for testing purposes of CRUD operations.
 Alembic automates setup and teardown processes for testing environments, ensuring consistent database structure across different scenarios.